agneevX/home-assistant/README.md

 - CPU use
 - Internet health

-Indicates if there's packet loss within the last hour.
+Indicates if there's any packet loss within the last hour.

 ### Graph row II